technosf/RuneAudio/network_reconnect/readme.md

 ## Network Reconnect

-Fix RuneAudio does not auto reconnect when it was temporarily disconnected by a router. **ifplugd** package has to be updated.
+RuneAudio does not auto reconnect when it was temporarily disconnected by a router.
+Upgrade **ifplugd** package fixes the issue.